My Aunty Christine's Yorkshire Parkin Recipe | Mum In The Madhouse

 4. Put the dry ingredients in to the pan and mix well before adding the milk and egg.

-5. Place in prepared tin and bake for 45 to 50 minutes or until a metal sewer comes out of the centre clean.
+5. Place the batter in the prepared tin and bake for 45 to 50 minutes or until a skewer comes out of the centre clean.

 6. Transfer to a wire rack in the tin to cool

-7. Once cold turn out and coot before wrapping in greaseproof paper and storing in an airtight tin.
+7. Once cold turn out and cool before wrapping in greaseproof paper or tinfoil and storing in an airtight tin for at least 24 hours and preferably 5 days before cutting and serving.

 Comments are closed.